rbonuomo/UR_HybridWheeledJumpingRobot/README.md

 We also consider a PD controller so to make a comparision between the two control modalities for the balancing phase.
 In particular, we test the robustness of both controllers adding sensor noise.

+The project is developed by:
+  - Rossella Bonuomo
+  - Marco Pennese
+  - Veronica Vulcano

 ![ezgif com-video-to-gif](https://user-images.githubusercontent.com/65947525/115392508-ee701080-a1e0-11eb-8206-e442908d6806.gif)